TazBruce/backend-template/README.md

 13. Commit and push your changes to main

-14. Welldone!
+14. Well done!
 Pulumi will now automatically deploy your app to AWS and provide you with the URL to access it in the activity section

 ## Things to add